SpecSinGAN: Sound Effect Variation Synthesis Using Single-Image GANs: Evaluation Results

 \section{Evaluation \& Results}

 We designed a listening study to evaluate the sounds resulting from the experiments in Section \ref{experiments}, for the 4 catgeories of footsteps on concrete, metal, gunshot, and character jump.
 We compared 4 different systems on plausibility and variation: real recordings (hereafter, Real), SpecSinGAN with single and multi-channel spectrograms (denoted by the subscript ``s'' or “m” respectively), and Nemisindo \cite[hereafter, NM]{bahadoran2018fxive}.
 NM is a web-based procedural audio service that enables the creation of synthesised sound effects using DSP methods.
-For the character jump sounds, we only compared Real and SpecSinGAN variants, as NM does not offer this type of sound.
+For the character jump sounds, we only compared Real and SpecSinGAN variants, as NM does not offer this type of sound at the time the study was carried out.
 Sounds for the Real category were sourced from the same Freesound \cite{font2013freesound} training examples used in Section \ref{experiments}, taking sound variations from the same file or designing them (e.g., cutting, equalising, fading) when needed.
 The SpecSinGAN sounds are those of Section \ref{experiments}.
 NM sounds were taken directly from their presets (without searching the parameter space), finding the closest ones to the target category of sounds.

 The sounds were presented concatenated to make sound actions (e.g., footsteps turned into walking), resulting in audio clips approximately 5-seconds long.
 Participants rated 5 sounds per category per system in terms of plausibility and variation on a scale of 1 (not at all plausible/varied) to 7 (completely plausible/appropriately varied).
 We used the Prolific platform to conduct the listening test and recruited 30 participants, compensating them £9/h.
 We pre-screened participants such that only those over 18 years old who play video games for at least 6 hours a week were selected, and encouraged them to use headphones during the evaluation.
+The listening study results are shown in Figure \ref{fig:results_vis}.